Philani50/Digital-Portfolio/Philani Shange — Digital Portfolio.md

 How to review this portfolio
 ---
 1. Browse the project folders to view demo code, screenshots, and setup instructions.
-2. Open the `evidence_and_reflections` folder to read STAR reflections linked to each rubric criterion.
-3. Play the mock interview recording and read the transcript to evaluate interview performance.
+2. Play the mock interview recording and read the transcript to evaluate interview performance.
-4. Use the contact details above for references.
+3. Use the contact details above for references.

 Thank you for reviewing my digital portfolio.